 Work hours are to be scheduled with the supervisor.
 The WS student is to adhere to this schedule unless advance permission has been received from the supervisor.
 FWS students are not to work more than their award amount and are not allowed to work during their scheduled class times.

 It is recommended that WS students do not work more than fifteen (15) hours per week except during scheduled breaks.
 The Financial Aid Office and the supervisor must grant permission to work prior to the break.

 WS students are expected to be consistently dependable, prompt and reliable in attendance and job performance, and to work with a cooperative and positive attitude.
 He/she must work the hours and times agreed upon by the student and supervisor.
 If a student must be absent from work, his/her supervisor should be notified as far in advance as possible.

 Student Employment Payroll

 Bi-weekly pay periods begin on Friday and end on Thursday, fourteen days later.
 Payday occurs two weeks later on Thursday.
-Paychecks will be distributed on Thursday afternoons between 3 and 4 p.m. in Room 144, or mailed on Friday.
-Pay information for those with direct deposit is available by logging on CORE-CT with your employee’s identification number at http://www.core-ct.state.ct.us/.
-View the current payroll schedule.
+Time cards and pay information are available by logging on CORE-CT with your employee’s identification number at http://www.core-ct.state.ct.us/.

 Drug-Free Work Place